audioxide/data/data/posts/20200205-reviews-squarepusher-be-up-a-hello.md

   The album isn't a game changer; instead a proud statement, delivered with finesse and flair by one of the true masters of IDM.
 week: 219
+blurb: This isn't a game changer; instead a proud statement, delivered with finesse and flair by one of the true masters of IDM.
 ---
 author: André
 review: >-